-She was a ship which might never have been built.
-What became Red Funnel had previously ordered another paddle steamer which they named Princess of Wales from Barclay Curle on the Clyde but she had the misfortune to be run down and cut in two on trials off Skelmorlie on 16th June 1888 thereby beating even Titanic into the record books for shortness of career by sinking before her maiden voyage.
+She was a ship which might never have been.
+What became Red Funnel had previously ordered another paddle steamer, which they named Princess of Wales, from Barclay Curle on the Clyde but she had the misfortune to be run down and cut in two on trials off Skelmorlie on 16th June 1888 thereby beating even Titanic into the record books for shortness of career by sinking before her maiden voyage.
 Solent Queen was quickly ordered, again from Barclay Curle, as her replacement undertaking her trials on the Clyde one year later in April 1889.

 Solent Queen was intended as a crack excursion steamer to take advantage of the growing market in the 1880s for longer coastal trips from Southampton around the Isle of Wight, to the Sussex Coast Piers in the east and along the Hampshire and Dorset Coasts in the west with the ability also to undertake the bread and butter work in the Solent linking Southampton, Cowes, Ryde and Southsea.

-As built she was already a tad outdated as by the 1890s and 1900s larger flush decked and altogether more modern paddle steamers were starting to be built nationwide for the coastal trade.
-Although she continued to run some longer excursions up the First World War, the arrival of other better equipped paddle steamers in the fleet from 1898 onwards (particularly Lorna Doone, Balmoral and Bournemouth Queen) meant that she was more often relegated to shorter excursions and packet work.
-From time to time before the First World War and during the 1920s and up to 1931 she was based each summer at Bournemouth for the Swanage service where she was usually partnered by Cosens's twin funnelled Monarch.
+As built she was already a tad outdated as by the 1890s and 1900s larger flush decked and altogether more modern paddle steamers were being built nationwide for the coastal trade.
+Although she continued to run some longer excursions up the First World War, the arrival of other better equipped paddle steamers in the fleet from 1898 onwards (particularly Lorna Doone, Balmoral and Bournemouth Queen) meant that she was more often relegated to shorter excursions and packet work between Southampton and Cowes.
+From time to time before the First World War and during the 1920s and up to 1931 she was based each summer at Bournemouth for the Swanage service where she was usually partnered by Cosens’s twin funnelled Monarch.

 In that era at Bournemouth Pier there was a resident photographer who, when the paddlers were alongside, blew a whistle to attract the attention of passengers and then took their pictures which were subsequently displayed in his kiosk for purchase so that people could buy a souvenir of their day out starring themselves.
 As a result there is a tremendous quantity of these sort of deck shots of paddle steamers at Bournemouth from that period still in circulation today.